murinicanor/entropybroker/readme.txt

 E.g.:
 	echo 512 > cat /proc/sys/kernel/random/write_wakeup_threshold

+If one of the server processes quits after a while (or even immediately), then check its logging to see what the problem is.
+All processes have the following command-line switches for that:
+-s       log to syslog
+-l file  log to a file
+-n       do not fork: messages will appear in your terminal

 Please invoke these commands first with -h to see a list of options.
 You probably need to use '-i' to select the server on which 'eb' runs.
 Also adding '-s' is usefull as it'll make